OID Repository

 (from Harald Alvestrand's website)

 The IETF folks thought this was somewhat inconvenient, and decided to use a space-free notation.
-This is, among other things, spelled out in RFC 1778, section 2.15, but was in use long before that time.
+This is, among other things, spelled out in IETF RFC 1778, section 2.15, but was in use long before that time.
+IETF RFC 2252, section 4.1, eliminates the "ds.4.10" form.

-This enables optimized encodings to be used in which the values of the top two arcs for all arcs under top-level arcs 0 and 1, and arcs 0 to 47 under top-level arc 2 encode in a single octet in an object identifier encoding (see the ITU-T Rec.
-X.690 series | ISO/IEC 8825 multi-part Standard).
+This enables optimized binary encodings in which all arcs beneath top-level arcs 0 and 1, and arcs 0 to 47 beneath top-level arc 2 are encoded on a single octet (see Rec.
+ITU-T X.690 | ISO/IEC 8825-1, clause 8.19).
+Arcs greater to 47 benath top-level arc 2 are hence encoded on more than one octet.

 16. What do we call a registration tree (or object identifier tree)?